 There are two mistakes that can be made about music: the Rationalist Mistake and the Romantic Mistake.
 One we can associate with Milton, the other with Nietzsche.
 The Rationalist Mistake is to think that the form of the music doesn’t matter, only the lyrics.
-The Romantic Mistake is to think that only the music matters, not the lyrics.
+The Romantic Mistake is to think that only the music matters, but not the words.

 In the popular music of my generation, the primary themes were sexual.
 It followed the music of the 1960s which at least had some idealism, however misguided.
-It was the era of disco.
+The 70s was the era of disco.
 People were too busy shaking their booty or getting down to worry too much about the social concerns of their forbears in the previous decade.
 Their concerns were also in stark contrast to the dark nihilism of the generation that came after—and that still seems to be with us.

 But, whether the music contains sexual themes or themes of suicide and depression, the response of children when their parents ask them about the lyrics of the music they listen to is invariable.
 In fact, their answer is almost always the same: “Mom!”
 This response is usually followed by some explanation about how what the singers are actually saying in the song doesn’t really matter.
 This is the Nietszchian response, and it is made primarily by children.

-The Miltonic response is made primarily by adults.
+The Miltonic response (the Rational Mistake) is made primarily by adults.
 It is the belief that the music doesn’t really matter, only the lyrics.
-This is a common mistake made in discussions over music in church, where it is often argued that we can take the same musical patterns that have been in the service of secular objectives, and, by putting new words to these tunes, we automatically transform them into worship songs.
+This is a common mistake made in discussions over music in church, where it is often argued that we can take the same musical patterns that have been in the service of secular objectives, and, by putting new words to these tunes, automatically transform them into worship songs.

 Of these two mistakes, the second is easily the worse.
 At least the Romantic Mistake acknowledges the truth that it is not the rationalistic but the purely musical aspect of music that is it’s most significant aspect.
 The Rationalist Mistake misses the point altogether.